sevenecks/lambda-moo-programming/code/CodeScanner.md

 # Code Scanner
 This package will scan verb code for common issues and warn you about them.
 You can edit/add/remove some checks if you don't want them, or update them to better fit your coding standards.

+## MOO Package Manager

+THIS PACKAGE IS AVAILABLE FOR INSTALL USING THE MOO PACKAGE MANAGER (FOR TOASTSTUNT).
+THIS IS THE PREFERRED METHOD OF INSTALL IF YOU ARE USING TOASTSTUNT.
+IT IS PROBABLY A MORE UPDATED VERSION AS WELL.
+SEE: [MOO Package Manager](https://github.com/sevenecks/moo-package-manager)

 ## Contributing

 The code scanner covers some of our best practices for MOO coding on [Sindome](https://www.sindome.org/).
 If you have your own that you think would be useful to the community please feel free to put in a pull request!